dmdevgo/Premo/README.md

 ![platform-android](https://img.shields.io/badge/platform-android-green)
 ![platform-ios](https://img.shields.io/badge/platform-ios-lightgrey)

 Premo is a Kotlin Multiplatform library that helps you implement the Presentation Layer and share it on iOS and Android.

-Focus on writing logic instead of solving common and boring UI related issues:
+Focus on writing logic instead of solving common and boring UI related issues.

+Here are some key features:
+- **State holding** — PresentationModel is a multiplatform version of the ViewModel.
-- **Lifecycle**
+- **Lifecycle** — Presentation Model is lifecycle aware.
-- **Persistence**
-- **Navigation**
+- **Navigation** — navigate between Presentation Models instead of switching views.
+- **Persistence** — saving and restoring state after recreating a process.
+- **Communication** — send messages from children towards the root Presentation Model.

 At the same time, the library provides freedom of choice:
 - **Architecture** — MVVM, PM, MVI or other.